-- Entropy based binarization makes no assumptions about the shape of the histogram (bimodal, unimodal, etc.) - It still uses probability information, i.e. how often a particular value occurs in the signal. - It assumes that there are two distinct sources of data, e.g. foreground (which we will refer to as group/ class Ω1) and background (which we will refer to as group/class Ω2). - It makes no assumptions (uses no prior information) about: - the range of values associated with each source - the frequency with which they occur - any separability characteristic of the sources
+- Entropy based binarization makes no assumptions about the shape of the histogram (bimodal, unimodal, etc.) - It still uses probability information, i.e. how often a particular value occurs in the signal. - It assumes that there are two distinct sources of data, e.g. background (which we will refer to as group/ class $\Omega_1$ ) and foreground (which we will refer to as group/class $\Omega_2$ ). - It makes no assumptions (uses no prior information) about: - the range of values associated with each source - the frequency with which they occur - any separability characteristic of the sources